thecarebot/carebot-tracker/README.md

 If you scroll down, then up, then down again, it'll re-record those percentages with the new time you hit them.

+Replace `element-id` with the ID of the element you want measure scroll depth for.
+Usually, this is the ID of the main article on the page.

 Here's an example of how to add the tracker: